master-of-the-forest/master-of-the-forest/README.md

 - 👋 Hi, I’m @master-of-the-forest
-- 👀 I’m interested in clean code, clean motorcycles, and teaching yoga.
+- 👀 I’m interested in clean code and exploring the wilderness.
 - 🌱 I’m currently learning JS, Python, HTML, CSS, and more through App Academy.

 <!---